-The three symptoms below represent the side of bipolar disorder we all know is there, but we rarely want to let the public know exists.
+The three symptoms below represent the side of bipolar disorder we all know is there but rarely want to let the public know exists.

 I work with parents and partners of those with bipolar disorder.
-In the majority of situations, people who are in a strong dysphoric manic episode can be dangerous, aggressive and violent.
+In the majority of situations, people who are in a strong dysphoric manic episode can be dangerous, aggressive, and violent.
 Physical assault and weapons are not uncommon.
 Many men go to jail because of this behavior when they actually need psychiatric help.
-People, both men and women who are mild mannered and kind when well, get super human strength along with the aggression—ripping a sink out of the wall- punching through windows- throwing chairs and other dangerous behavior are not uncommon.
+People who are mild-mannered and kind when well, both men and women, get superhuman strength along with the aggression—ripping a sink out of the wall, punching through windows, throwing chairs, and other dangerous behaviors are not uncommon.

 Families and partners suffer in silence because they are scared to tell anyone about what really goes on at home.

-I have violent thoughts when the dysphoric mania is raging.
+I have violent thoughts when dysphoric mania is raging.
 I used to chase down cars if the driver flipped me off or made a strange face.
-It is not my goal to scare anyone reading this blog.
-It’s my goal that we are honest about these hidden and pushed under the rug symptoms of bipolar disorder.
+It is not my goal to scare anyone reading this.
+It’s my goal that we are honest about these hidden and pushed-under-the-rug symptoms of bipolar disorder.

 The solution is management.
-People with bipolar disorder do not have these symptoms unless the mood swings are raging.
-Prevent the mood swings and you can prevent the dangerous, aggressive and violent behavior.
+People with bipolar do not have these symptoms unless the mood swings are raging.
+Prevent the mood swings, and you can prevent the dangerous, aggressive, and violent behavior.

 #2 Psychosis in Bipolar Disorder

 I have rapid cycling bipolar II disorder, with psychotic features.
 I experienced undiagnosed psychotic symptoms from age 19 to 31, when I was finally diagnosed.
 I’ve had hallucinations and delusions all of my adult life.
 What scares me is that no one—and I mean no one—educated me about psychosis when I was diagnosed.
 It was as if the symptoms didn’t exist.
 When I learned the extent of my psychosis, I was appalled that I had lived with it for so long.